Ajuga reptans ‘Pink Elf’

 (Please see “Growing” section below for plant details, and how / where to grow).

 Where to use in the garden

 Ajuga ‘Pink Elf is ideal to use under trees and shrubs to carpet out weeds.

-Great groundcover for beneath rose bushes, where the pink flowers can complement the rose blooms, and the glossy foliage mat provides a wonderful foil for the colours of the roses .
+Plus the glossy green foliage mat provides a wonderful foil for the colours of the rose blooms.